tier4/ota-client/docs/README.md

 - No specific server implementation is required.
 The server that supports HTTP GET is only required.
   - TLS connection is also required.
 - Delta management is not required for server side.
+- To restrict access to the server, cookie can be used.
-- All files are verified and used.
+- All files to be updated are verified by the hash included in the metadata, and the metadata is also verified by X.509 certificate locally installed.
 - Transfer data is encrypted by TLS
 - Multiple ECU support
 - By the internal proxy cache mechanism, the cache can be used for the download requests to the same file from multiple ECU.